siqiwang-rita/siqiwang-rita.github.io/_pages/about.md

   - /about.html
 ---

-**I'm currently applying for a Master Degree in 24 Fall, mainly in ECE/EE, with a strong interest in signal and image processing, machine learning, and medical image analysis.**
+**I'm currently applying for a Master Degree in 24 Fall, mainly in ECE/EE, with a strong interest in signal and image processing, deep learning, computer vision, and medical image analysis.**

 I am a fourth-year undergraduate majoring in Information Engineering at Shanghai Jiao Tong University (SJTU).